 Enrolling in a class

-Once you’ve decided you would like to enrol with TADTC, download the enrolment form for 2021 from the resources page.
-Please complete and return the enrolment form to the email address on it promptly, as we are only accepting pre-enrolments for each class.
+You will need to complete the enrolment form promptly, as we are only accepting pre-enrolments for each class.
 In addition, numbers that can be accommodated on any course are limited – a late enrolment may mean you are listed for a later term.

 We train at two different venues throughout the year.
 In the summer months (terms 1 and 4) we train at the Manawatu Canine Centre grounds in Ashhurst.
 In the winter months (terms 2 and 3) we train at our club grounds in Longburn.
-Go to Maps to see where these two training venues are.
-2021 term dates are listed on our Calendar.
+Go to Maps to see where these two training venues are, 2022 term dates are listed on our Calendar.

 Our training philosophy